basil08/basil08.github.io/content/post/to-be-or-not-to-be-understanding-hamlet.md

 But I feel and that feeling surpasses show
 of these frowning and crying and black suits.

-Hamlet's first speech in response to her mother who suggests that his father's demise shouldn't affect him in such grave manners.
+Hamlet's first speech in the play in response to her mother who suggests that his father's demise shouldn't affect him in such grave manners.
 Multiple facets of Hamlet can be deduced from this text itself.
 The first striking observation that a reader will make (in retrospect to the characters so far) is his superior choice of words, usage of similies and eloquence in speech all indicating an educated, civilized mind, and a modest upbringing.
 He sharply criticises his mother for asking him to "move on" which suggest an authoritative, disciplined prince capable of experiencing deep emotions and who mourns his father's death with sincere remorse.

 ## Act 1, Scene 4